Veterans' (VA) Benefits

 Minimum GPA Requirements

 Student receiving VA educational benefits (veterans, reservists, dependents) must maintain satisfactory academic progress.
-Student receiving VA benefits that fall below a 2.0 grade point average (GPA) will be placed on academic probation.
-If unsatisfactory progress continues for two consecutive semesters, the student will have benefits suspended until the GPA returns to satisfactory progress with a 2.0 GPA or better.
+Student receiving VA benefits that fall below a 2.0 grade point average (GPA) will be placed on academic probation in accordance with the college's Academic Probation policy.

 You must notify the Veterans Office within a few days of any increase or decrease in credit hours or if you have terminated enrollment from the school.
 You may be required to reimburse the VA funds received if you drop or withdraw from classes.